 One of the advantages of differentiation is that it equips a product and even an entire firm with unique selling points that create a perceived value among consumers or target consumers.
 The value proposition is critical to set a product or the business apart from the competition.

-Consider high-end smartphones as an example.
+Consider high-end smartphones as a collective example.
 These devices stand out from the rest of other devices in the entire smartphone market because they are equipped with the most advanced hardware components, have a more premium look and feel, and feature other value-added inclusions such as built-in biometrics and a better camera system.

 Each high-end smartphone is also differentiated from one another.
 An iPhone 13 Pro banks on the hardware-software integration between the A15 Bionic chip and the iOS operating system.
 Xiaomi Mi 11 5G banks on affordability on top of performance capabilities.